thachck/ruby_programming_manifesto/README.md

 ## Object Design

-* All Objects are named for Verbs, not Nouns
+* All Objects are named for Verbal Nouns
 * All Object names are highly descriptive
 * Object design prefers stateless to stateful
   * If you must maintain state, maintain 1 value object